 Watch the Video

-To see the steps for adding the GetUserName code to your workbook, and creating a personalized Excel message, you can watch this short Excel video tutorial.
+To see the steps for adding the GetUserName code to your workbook, and creating a personalized Excel message, watch this short Excel video tutorial.